How to Lubricate an AR

 AR Lubrication Myths

-No. Use a fit-for-purpose firearm lubricant.
+No. Use a fit-for-purpose lubricant.
 Period.

 WD-40 is not a lubricant (it is a water displacer).

-Grease belongs in bearings and on heavy machinery; it is way to thick for your AR.
+Straight grease belongs in bearings and on heavy machinery; it is way to thick for your AR.
 It will only get thicker as the temperature drops (leading to cycling issues) and it will attract and hold grit, which will cause abnormal wear.

 MYTH: My BCG has a [fill in the blank] coating, so I don’t need to lubricate it.

 While that may technically be true and even stated by the manufacturer for certain coatings (e.g. DLC), lubrication is still strongly advised and it certainly won’t hurt.
-It is also likely that some associated parts are not coated by the coating in question (e.g. the bolt), and these should still be lubricated.
+It is also likely that some associated parts are not coated by the coating in question (e.g. the extractor), and these should still be lubricated.

 MYTH: I can overlubricate an AR.